MASTER OF BUSINESS ADMINISTRATION | MBA

 Maria Hoefl-Riesch, olympic champion & entrepreneur, Kitzbühel / Austria

-The target group of the Executive MBA General Management comprises entrepreneurs, managers and decision-makers who want to prepare for international challenges and qualify for higher management responsibilities.
-In addition to an academic degree, admission requirements include at least five years of qualified professional experience.
+The target group of the MBA General Management comprises entrepreneurs, managers and decision-makers who want to prepare for international challenges and qualify for higher management responsibilities.
+In addition to an academic degree, admission requirements include at least three years of qualified professional experience.

 In general, people with the following qualifications are admitted to the course: